-Falling in love with the AVM
+Falling in Love With the AVM

 The Automated Valuation Models, or AVMs, are also available everywhere now, including on a lot of broker websites.
 The AVMs were designed to provide quick and easy macro-level valuations for institutional investors who didn’t have the time or ability to do a detailed analysis.

-Most amazingly many people and even those who created them do not think that they’re as accurate as an actual comparative market analysis from a professional real estate agent or appraiser.
+Most amazingly many people and even those who created them do not think that they’re as accurate as actual comparative market analysis from a professional real estate agent or appraiser.